Scotty James: Career

-From early 2011 to 2012, all of James' World Cup results in Halfpipe, Slopestyle and Big Air climbed into the top ten territory at a time when he was growing taller.
+From early 2011 to 2012, all of James' World Cup results in Halfpipe, Slopestyle and Big Air climbed into the top ten territory.

 Competing at the last event of the 2013/14 season before the Sochi Games, James won his first World Cup event medal, a bronze in the halfpipe.
 He also finished in the top 10 at two other World Cup events that season.
 His results and points earned him the World Cup Title in Halfpipe for the first time in his career and made James the #1 ranked halfpipe rider in the world at just 19 years old.

 James won the bronze medal in the men's halfpipe competition at the 2018 Winter Olympics in PyeongChang, behind Shaun White of the United States gold medal in the event and Ayumu Hirano of Japan's silver.
 He won a silver in the men's halfpipe competition in Beijing 2022 Winter Olympics.

 In December 2022, James earned a near-perfect score of 99.00 on his second run in the men's final of the U.S. Snowboarding Grand Prix.
 It was the second-highest score in the history of International Ski and Snowboard Federation events.
 The highest, a 100.00, was awarded to Shaun White at the 2018 Aspen Snowmass halfpipe event.
 The 99.00 score was the highest ever earned by James in a halfpipe event.
 His run started with a switch McTwist Japan with massive amplitude that caused audible gasps from the crowd, into a cab 1440 stalefish, frontside 1080 tail grab, cab 900 indy, and ending with a switch backside double cork 1260 indy.

+At the 2023 X Games in Aspen, Colorado, James won his fifth career gold medal in the halfpipe event.

+At the 2023 World Championships in Bakuriani, Georgia, James was unable to land on the podium and finished in 5th place with a score of 86.50.